Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency spectrum with single photons: Fisher information spectrum

-where $|\Omega_c|^2$ must greater than $\Gamma/\sqrt{2}$.
-Eq.\ref{alpha_d} shows the demarcation point only dependent on coupling field strength $|\Omega_c|^2$.
-For a chosen coupling field strength $|\Omega_c|^2$ in a $\Lambda$-type system, the demarcation point of $\alpha_d$ is defined.
-Furthermore, Eq.\ref{alpha_d} also can be seem as a criterion for distinguishing the region of absorption-dominated and transparency-dominated of spectral-line-shape.
-To check the correctness of Eq.\ref{alpha_d}, we compare the numerical calculation and Eq.\ref{alpha_d} as shown in FIG.\ref{Fig13}, that gives a good fitting between those results.
+where $|\Omega_c|^2$ must be greater than $\Gamma/\sqrt{2}$.
+Eq.\ref{alpha_d} shows that the demarcation point is only dependent on the coupling field strength $|\Omega_c|^2$.
+The demarcation point of $\alpha_d$ is defined for a chosen coupling field strength $|\Omega_c|^2$ in a $\Lambda$-type system.
+Furthermore, Eq.\ref{alpha_d} also can be seen as a criterion for distinguishing the region of absorption-dominance and transparency-dominance in the spectral-line-shape.
+To check the correctness of Eq.\ref{alpha_d}, we compare the result with the numerical calculation.
+As shown in FIG.\ref{Fig13}, there is a good fit between the results.

-The above discussion gives a standard for measuring frequency using EIT medium.
-For example, under a fixed coupling intensity, assuming that we need to estimate the frequency away from resonance, we must keep optical depth under the condition of less than $\alpha_d$, even select a specific optical depth to enhance the information of frequency estimation we are interested in.
+The above discussion gives a standard for measuring frequency using the EIT medium.
+For example, under a fixed coupling intensity, assuming that we need to estimate the frequency away from the resonance, we must keep optical depth, under the condition of less than $\alpha_d$, even selecting a specific optical depth to enhance the information of the frequency estimation we are interested in.
 If we need to understand the frequency of the near-resonance-center, the medium must be prepared at a condition greater than $\alpha_d$ to ensure that we can obtain the higher FI near the resonance center.
-The upper limit of the superiority that the quantum method for the frequency estimation of the three-level system will be discussed in the next section.
+The upper limit of the superiority over the quantum method for the frequency estimation of a three-level system will be discussed in the next section.